 This essay is the fourth in the author’s five-part series for 18Forty’s explorations of the origins of Judaism.
 The third can be found here.
+The entire series can be found compiled here.

 The Enlightenment that swept the Western world in the 18th century brought with it a new fervor for scientific and rational thought.
 Some of its intellectuals were fascinated by the search for the essence of things.
 What, for example, made fire burn?
 Scientists suggested that a weightless, undetectable element called phlogiston was the secret to combustion, or the essence of fire.
 Although the discovery of oxygen and its role in enabling fire disproved phlogiston by the end of the 18th century, the search for essences was not limited to science.
 Could there also be an essence to each religion, a moral principle that animated it?
 Perhaps, through historical inquiry, one could strip away religion’s accretions, its senseless rituals, and be left with pure, rational devotion to God.